m-lab/website/CONTRIBUTING.md

 ## Contribution Process

+Internal team members typically edit content for new posts or pages in a Google Doc, where the content is reviewed and commented on by others.
+Once ready, the Doc is converted to Markdown and added to a git branch for final review here.

-Contributors should make changes to the site using git branches (for team members) or forks (for community members), and preview and test locally using the Docker container.
+Team members should always make changes to the site using a git branch (not `main`).
+Community contributors should fork this repository, and preview/test changes locally using provided the Docker container.

 When ready, team members may push their branch to preview (if using the `sandbox-*` branch name pattern) and submit a Pull Request to the `main` branch for code review.
-Non-team members should preview their changes locally, and issue a Pull Request from their fork to our `main` branch.
+Community contributors should preview their changes locally, and issue a Pull Request from their fork to our `main` branch.

 Once review is completed, a repository owner will tag a release to publish.